 Send us your Spirit, O Lord.

-I will find concrete ways to transform my faith into action.
+Find concrete ways to transform your faith beliefs into action.

 Acts 1:1 -11

 Jesus teaches us another way: Go out.
 Go out and share your testimony, go out and interact with your brothers and sisters, go out and share, go out and ask.
 Become the Word in body as well as spirit.

 Christianity without discipleship is always Christianity without Christ.